-21 News Photography (4) CSU - RPT 3
+News Photography (4) CSU - RPT 3

-Lecture 2 hours; laboratory 6 hours.
 Same as Journalism 221.
 Credit not given for both courses.
 Prerequisites: Photography 20 with a grade of "C" or better.

 Gives practice experience in the taking and processing of news and feature pictures, emphasizing the use of cameras normally employed in photojournalism.
 Affords students the opportunity to take, develop, and print pictures for the college newspaper and magazine.